InfuseAI/primehub-site/docs/comparison.md

 There are two tiers of **PrimeHub**, **Community** and <span class="ee-only">Enterprise</span>.

+Please check our [Community Edition](https://github.com/InfuseAI/primehub) repo on Github to learn more.

 Here we list the features comparison between tiers for the reference.

 | Features | Category  | Community | <span class="ee-only">Enterprise</span> |
 |----------|-----------|-----------|------------|